 Bluehost: $106.20 (domain name + 3-year hosting)

 Starting a blog is SUPER affordable.
 To be honest, all you really need is a domain and web hosting.
-And when you host your blog with Bluehost, your domain is free for the first year, which means even lower start-up costs.
-Hooray!
+When you host your blog with Bluehost, your domain is free for the first year, which means you can start blogging for well under $100 (the 12-month plan is $59.40 paid upfront).

 Pro tip: If you’ve been blogging on WordPress.com and want to get serious about earning a living online, see all the reasons why you should change to self-hosted WordPress.org and how to do it.